How to Apply for Financial Aid

 Filing the FAFSA

 Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for federal and state financial aid.
 We strongly recommend students complete their FAFSA online.
 The form can be completed online at www.fafsa.ed.gov.
-If you need help completing this form, please contact our office at 617-228-2275 to schedule an appointment with one of our counselors.
+If you need help completing this form, please contact our office at 617-228-2370 with any Financial Aid questions.

 - Your social security number